farzher/Bunnymark-Jai-D3D11/README.md

 # Bunnymark Jai D3D11
-just checking how fast computers can go. probably the fastest bunnymark.
+just checking how fast computers go without a slow engine. probably the fastest bunnymark.

 i think this benchmark is cpu bound. there's no SIMD, SOA, Threads, or CPU optimization of any kind when updating bunnies. because i think this is how a real game would work.